Office Assistant Cover Letter Examples & Writing Tips

 Likewise, you could explain any potential problems that may arise.
 For example, if you don’t have much work experience, you can explain that you are a quick learner and have a lot of theoretical experience.

-Tip: It’s a good idea to make sure you are frequently updating your cover letter, especially as time goes by.
-Entry-level office assistants will make between $10 and $15 an hour, while more experienced administrators earn up to $20/hr.
-So as you continue to gain more experience, it’s natural that your salary will be increase So it’s a good idea to update this to earn an appropriate salary consistently.
+It’s a good idea to make sure you are frequently updating your cover letter, especially as time goes by.
+Entry-level assistants will make between $10 and $15 an hour, while more experienced administrators earn up to $20/hour.
+So as you continue to gain more experience, it’s natural that your salary will increase.
+So it’s a good idea to update this to earn an appropriate salary consistently.

 Required Skills

 Depending on the specific position being applied for, many skills are required of any candidate.
-Regardless of the position you’re applying for; all office assistant cover letters should include the following skills:
+Regardless of the position you’re applying for, all cover letters should include the following skills:

 Typing speed

-As office assistants will need to type up formal documents or transcribe information constantly, it is required for an office assistant to have the ability to type quickly.
-If you have ever taken some test to determine your specific typing speed, that would be appropriate to include in the office assistant cover letter.
+As they will need to type up formal documents or transcribe information constantly, it is required for an assistant to have the ability to type quickly.
+If you have ever taken some tests to determine your specific typing speed, that would be appropriate to include in the cover letter.

 Computer skills